orbit-solutions-llc/simple-binary-install/README.md

 Utility to facilitate distributing gzipped binary tarballs.

 This package is published to npm as [`simple-binary-install`](https://npmjs.com/package/simple-binary-install) and provides convenience functions for distributing binaries via npm.
-It is intended to be used for rust projects which are being wrapped as npm packages.
+It may work fine with *deno* and *bun* also, but those runtimes have not been tested yet. `simple-binary-install` is intended to be used to allow rust binaries for multiple platforms to be distributed via npm packages.

 ## Maintenance